 Now we are a Community Interest Company and fund our work through a diverse range of paid-for education services.
 We keep our overheads to a minimum and any profit we make is retained within the company and reinvested to fulfil our long term goal of delivering legal education that really does change the world.

 Luke is a criminal lawyer at Murrays Partnership Solicitors and a specialist in complex criminal litigation.
 He qualified in 2013 and has been working in criminal justice since 2009.
 He is the case supervisor for all our criminal work.

 Grant is senior partner at Murrays Partnership Solicitors and a highly-regarded expert in complex criminal cases.

 Khaled is the clinic’s most senior caseworker having completed our recruitment programme in 2017.
 He has worked extensively developping the Clinic’s relationships with new partners and been central to our recent applications to the CCRC.

-Josie joined the permanent casework team in 2020 having successfully completed our recruitment programme and then taken on the coordination of various civil liberties projects.
+Josie joined the permanent casework team in 2020 having successfully completed our recruitment programme and now coordinates our programme of civil liberties projects and events.

 Graham joined the permanent casework team in 2020 having made a significant contribution in the case of R v C as part of our pro bono recruitment programme.

 Tamsin also joined the permanent casework team in 2020 on the basis of her work in R v W. Tamsin is responsible for coordinating the clinic’s social media.